-With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection.
-With this aggregated connection we can achieve download speeds of up to 80Mbps in areas that are not fibre-enabled.
+With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection, with download speeds of up to 80Mbps in areas that are not fibre-enabled.

 This is available in fibre-enabled areas across the UK.
-We combine up to four FTTC circuits to create a faster single connection, and with this aggregated connection we can achieve download speeds of up to 280Mbps for a cost-effective high bandwidth solution.
+We combine up to four FTTC circuits to create a faster single connection, with download speeds of up to 280Mbps for a cost-effective high bandwidth solution.

 Fibre to the Cabinet (FTTC) involves running fibre optic cables from the local telephone exchange or distribution point to the street cabinets.
 From here, the connection to your business is via a copper line.
 Because this short length of copper line can use VDSL (Very High Bit Rate Digital Subscriber line) technology, higher speeds than ADSL can be achieved.

 Download speeds can be as high as 80Mb/s, though this will be limited by the distance from your business to the cabinet.
 Unlike EFM, the service is not symmetrical — so expect slower upload performance, though still much faster than broadband at around 20Mb/ s.